 This program, developed by the Board of Trustees of Community-Technical Colleges, provides the opportunity for a high school junior or senior with a "B" average to enroll in college credit courses (8 maximum) at MCC at no cost.
 For students to participate, their high school must have a signed partnership contract on file with the College.
 Each term students must also have the written recommendation of the high school principal or counselor.
 Students are responsible for their books and transportation.
-Please call the MCC Admissions office at 860-512-3229 for further information.
+An initiative of the Board of Trustees to attract students to programs of study and careers that require rigorous preparation in math, science, and technology is receiving special emphasis as an enhancement to the High School Partnership Program.
+Under the expanded program, Manchester Community College will offer students the opportunity to enroll in college-level math, science and technology courses that will broaden the students' educational experience and career opportunities' while responding to the demands of Connecticut's high-skill growth industries for an educated workforce with solid grounding in these disciplines.
+Please call the Admissions office at 860-512-3229 for further information.